Can primary care doctors refuse to take insurance?

 Why do some doctors not take insurance?

-There are several reasons some doctors don't take insurance, including the difficulty of working with insurance companies and the rates set by those companies.
+Some doctors don't take insurance for several reasons, including the difficulty of working with insurance companies and the rates set by those companies.

 Physicians negotiate the price of treatment with health insurers.
 The health insurance company sets the rates that it will pay the doctor.
-Insurance companies may also include quality metrics that doctors must meet to get full reimbursement.
-Insurers set rates, but that doesn't mean that the physician has to agree to these rates.
+Insurance companies may also include quality metrics that doctors must meet for full reimbursement.
+Insurers set rates, but that doesn't mean the physician must agree to these rates.

 Lower reimbursements from insurers have prompted some doctors to stop accepting plans and coverage from those insurers.